Homeopathy

 Aims

-This month aims to familiarise you with an in-depth study of remedies from the plant kingdom in homeopathy.
-You will explore plant classification and the different plant families, looking at how plant adaptations can relate to their signature, and how the vital sensation can be perceived in members of the same botanical plant family.
+This unit aims to familiarise you with the in-depth study of remedies from the plant kingdom in homeopathy.
+You will explore plant classification and the different plant families, how plant adaptations can relate to their signature and how the vital sensation can be perceived in members of the same botanical plant family.
 You will also look at plants in relation to the Sensation Method and miasmatic theory and how this method can be used to make remedy selection easier.
-You will also be introduced into how to be a proving supervisor and the importance of maintaining a good relationship with your prover.
-Finally, you will evaluate a supervision session and look into the role of a proving supervisor, to enhance your own supervisory skill.
+In addition, you will study a group of remedies from a plant sub-family and analyse a further two homeopathic cases.

 Learning Outcomes